 Because Finch is such a revealing and entertaining speaker, he was able to present his marital struggles in a humorous light.
-But what he captures in his personal story is the importance of being alive and true to yourself as well as to another.
+But what he captured in his personal story is the importance of being alive and true to yourself as well as to another.
 The goal for any two people in a relationship, regardless of gender, is to be equal and adult.
 To be life-generating involves knowing yourself, your passions, your wants, your feelings, including what you like and dislike.
 It doesn’t mean being selfish, rigid, or controlling, but it does mean, sometimes saying no and standing your ground.
 It’s possible to be vulnerable and available without giving up important parts of who you are, and this is the ultimate struggle for any two people who choose to intimately share their lives.

 For many people, this disconnect from themselves comes from lessons learned in early childhood.
 For example, a good number of men I’ve worked with grew up without a father with whom they could identify.
 Their mother may have been more accessible or felt more emotionally safe.
 These boys developed a stronger identification and connection with their mothers than with their fathers.
 In some cases, their mother taught them how to respond and take care of her or the family’s needs.
 Some of these men described this relationship as giving them more confidence; even feeling they had an advantage over other men in terms of being able to be more sensitive and attuned to a future girlfriend.

 Of course, any mother-son or parent-child relationship will influence a person’s budding sense of identity and future relationships.
 One study found that a healthy relationship between a mother and son directly affects his sense of morality and ability to have healthy romantic relationships as an adult.
-However, if that relationship is more strained or the mother has a more critical view of her son or men in general, the son often internalizes these attitudes toward himself.
+However, if that relationship is more strained or the mother has a more critical view of her son or of men in general, the son often internalizes these attitudes toward himself.
 In addition, if he had a father who seemed weak-willed, emotionally vacant/distant, or too critical and punishing, or if he had no father figure at all, he may struggle with his own identity and the concept or expectations surrounding masculinity.

 While I’m not personally advocating or even identifying certain characteristics as “masculine” or “feminine,” most people are being raised or have been raised in homes with limiting, even hurtful attitudes or expectations surrounding their gender.
 The distorted views of masculinity that some of the men I’ve worked with were exposed to as young boys left them feeling suspicious of the masculine.
 Some described adopting their mother’s fear or distrust of men or taking on the guilt of their father’s absence.
 Many described feeling either guilty or ashamed of their maleness, or on the flip side, thinking they had to constantly prove themselves and become workaholic providers.
 As a result, they grew up struggling with their personal identity as a man.

-As adults, most of these men possess important traits of sensitivity and attunement to others, but they lack gumption when it comes to expressing themselves.
+As adults, many of these men possess important traits of sensitivity and attunement to others, but they lack gumption when it comes to expressing themselves.
 They’re hesitant or unwilling to be bold or take initiative.
 They may date people who are more controlling or may seek direction from their partner or spouse, even when she or he isn’t trying to take the reins.
 These men often struggle with connecting to their own convictions or their anger, and they find it especially challenging to express their point of view directly.

 The work in therapy for these men has been for them to find their way in their relationships.
 They have to identify ways they may put themselves down or keep themselves “in their place.”
 They explore any negative or distorted associations they have around the concept of “masculinity.”
 They need to determine for themselves what it means to be who they really are – to feel strong and self-possessed, sensitive and attuned – both toward themselves and toward those close to them.